Tiny Maxwell: 1906 Canton-Massillon Scandal

-In 1906 Maxwell was a figure in betting scandal between the Massillon Tigers and the Canton Bulldogs.
+In 1906 Maxwell was a figure in a betting scandal between the Massillon Tigers and the Canton Bulldogs.
 The Canton Bulldogs-Massillon Tigers Betting Scandal was the first major scandal in professional football.
 It was the first known case of professional gamblers attempting to fix a professional sport.
-A Massillon newspaper alleged that Bulldogs coach Blondy Wallace and Tigers end Walter East conspired to fix a two game championship series between the two clubs.
+A Massillon newspaper alleged that Bulldogs coach Blondy Wallace and Tigers end Walter East conspired to fix a two-game championship series between the two clubs.
 When the Tigers won the second and final game of the championship series and were named pro football's champions, Wallace was accused of throwing the game for Canton.

 However E. J. Stewart, the Tigers' coach and the editor of the Massillon Independent, charged that an actual attempt was made to bribe some of the Tiger players and that Wallace had been involved.
 His accusation was that an attempt had been made to bribe some Massillion players before the first game.
 According to Stewart, Tiny Maxwell and Bob Shiring of Massillon had been solicited to throw the first game by East.
 Maxwell and Shiring then reported the offer to the Tigers' manager and the scandal ended before it began.
-The scandal was said to have ruined professional football in Ohio until the mid 1910s.
+The scandal was said to have ruined professional football in Ohio until the mid-1910s.